BlakeDanielson/drug-craft-game/cline_docs/currentTask.md

     *   Combine elements that should require AI generation.
 Verify a new element is created/found and displayed.
     *   Combine the same new pair again.
 Verify it now uses the cached result.
     *   Test the reset functionality.
-2.  **Update Documentation:** Update `codebaseSummary.md` regarding the API changes.
+2.  **Refine UI/UX:** Implemented various UI improvements based on suggestions in `cline_docs/UI_improvements.md` (animations, history log, tooltips, discovered indicators, etc.).
+Responsiveness needs manual testing.
-3.  **Refine UI/UX:** Address any issues found during testing and improve the user interface based on the current functionality.
+3.  **Update Documentation:** Update `codebaseSummary.md` regarding the API and UI changes.